 Primary Care Networks across the nation are preparing to hit the Long Term Plan deadline for making online consultations available and introducing a digital-first option by 2021.
-However, there’s a long way between having your online clinic platform ready-to-use and transitioning into making it an integral part of your service and an effortless choice for your registered patients.
-Dr Martin Godfrey, GP and Clinical Network Lead at Lambeth, London, is preparing for the online clinic launch in his CCG and he visited two primary care centres in Sweden to find out how they implemented their online clinics and what can be applied to the NHS.
+However, there’s a long way between having your virtual clinic platform ready-to-use and transitioning into making it an integral part of your service and an effortless choice for your registered patients.
+Dr. Martin Godfrey, GP and Clinical Network Lead at Lambeth, London, is preparing for the virtual clinic launch in his CCG and he visited two primary care centres in Sweden to find out how they implemented their virtual clinics and what can be applied to the NHS.

-Dr Martin Godfrey is a believer in digital transformation and his CCG is proactively preparing for the Long Term Plan deadline for online consultations.
+Dr. Martin Godfrey is a believer in digital transformation and his CCG is proactively preparing for the Long Term Plan deadline for online consultations.
 In this spirit, he visited Närhälsan and Bra Liv nära, two primary care centres in different Swedish regions to discuss their lessons learned and assess how they can be applied to a CCG NHS locality.
-We followed Martin in his meetings with Charlotte Lundholm, Development Leader, and Dr Gudrun Greim, Business Manager and Medical Advisor at Närhälsan Online in Västra Götaland, Sweden’s largest county, and Dr Ulf Österstad, District Physician and Head of Operations at Bra Liv nära, in Jönköping, the early adopter in digital healthcare.
-Not only did we find that healthcare in the UK and Sweden are similar in many ways, but we left with Dr Godfrey’s actionable checklist of what a CCG in NHS can employ to start rolling out their online clinics smoothly and efficiently, both internally and externally.
+We followed Martin in his meetings with Charlotte Lundholm, Development Leader, and Dr. Gudrun Greim, Business Manager and Medical Advisor at Närhälsan Online in Västra Götaland, Sweden’s largest county, and Dr. Ulf Österstad, District Physician and Head of Operations at Bra Liv nära, in Jönköping, the early adopter in digital healthcare.
+Not only did we find that healthcare in the UK and Sweden are similar in many ways, but we left with Dr. Godfrey’s actionable checklist of what a CCG in NHS can employ to start rolling out their virtual clinics smoothly and efficiently, both internally and externally.

 1) How to filter the right patients

-Not all patients and cases are suitable for an online consultation and this is both to be expected and normal.
-An online clinic is a complement to face-to-face consultations.
-Identifying the patients and medical conditions that are suitable for an online consultation is a great first step.
+Not all patients and cases are suitable for online consultation and this is both to be expected and normal.
+A virtual clinic is a complement to face-to-face consultations.
+Identifying the patients and medical conditions that are suitable for online consultation is a great first step.
 Is it a skin condition or a common cold?
 Is it a mental health concern?
-Which issues are suitable to send to your online clinic?
-The answers to these questions are a great first step for filtering both suitable patients and the staff that will start your online clinic.
+Which issues are suitable to send to your virtual clinic?
+The answers to these questions are a great first step for filtering both suitable patients and the staff that will start your virtual clinic.

 - Do you have access to the internet?